ucsd-progsys/liquid-server/README.md

         - only recheck when you have a permalink-style PATH-ID
         - like verify-query, but now include PATH-ID

-    + Server
+    + Server [
+        1 extend Query with "path"-field
-        - use PATH-ID if present to generate fileNames (reuse)
+        2 use {path : ...} ID if present to generate fileNames (reuse) 3 return { path : ...} in result after CHECKING

     + WILL OVERWRITE

-    1. SERVER: Send back timestamp [as in permalink]
-    2. CLIENT: isRecheck = isUnknown && haveId
-    [ Re | Check ]

-    -   submit local path with QUERY { path : "/path/to/foo.hs" }
-    -   server files are: "/path/to/_liquid/foo.hs{.json}"
-    -   [SERVER] hash "path" (not timestamp) for file name (for repeated query)

     i.  build liquid && liquid-server
     ii. load file [pass extra params e.g. include dirs as LIQUID pragma] iii.check